-Effect of vaginal lubricants on sperm function
+Effect of vaginal lubricants on sperm function and fertility

 About 75% of couples who say they are “trying to conceive” also say they experience vaginal dryness.
 Many couples have tried various types of vaginal lubricants to help with this problem.
-However, recent studies have suggested that when mixed with human semen during intercourse, these lubricants may affect sperm integrity and function, thereby decreasing the potential for fertilization.
+However, some studies have suggested that when mixed with human semen during intercourse, these lubricants may affect sperm integrity and function, thereby decreasing the potential for fertilization.
 Lubricants may also affect the movement (motility) of sperm.
 For couples with infertility, it would be of great concern if the lubricant they chose caused less sperm to be able to move or caused the sperm to move more slowly.

 Another concern is sperm DNA damage.
 Inside a sperm, the DNA is packed tightly around protein “blocks” to prevent damage and to ensure that the DNA is packaged efficiently in the small space.
 Even with this protection, some DNA could still be damaged or fragmented along its journey to reach the egg.

 In 2008, a study was performed to determine the effects of vaginal lubricants on fertility.
 Researchers compared four vaginal lubricants: FemGlide, Pre~Seed, Replens, and Astroglide to determine their effects on sperm motility.
 Three others lubricants including FemGlide, Pre~Seed, and K-Y Jelly were tested to evaluate their effects on sperm DNA damage.

 The experiment consisted of two parts.
 13 male donors known to have normal fertility gave semen samples for testing.